What Types of First-Class Mail Are There?

 -

-Flats (large envelopes, which are over 6 1/8 in high, over 11 1/2 inches long, over 1/4 inch thick, or any combination of the three).
+Flats (large envelopes, which are over 6 1/8 in height, over 11 1/2 inches long, or over 1/4 inch thick).

 Letters have a weight limit of 3.5 oz, while flats have a weight limit of 13 oz.